-Broadband vouchers will typically only be sent to you once your broadband connection is turned on.
-This will tend to be different from provider to provider, as some have longer time periods in which new customers can cancel their order than others.
+Broadband vouchers are typically only sent once your broadband connection is turned on.
+This will tend to differ from provider to provider, as some have longer periods when new customers can cancel their order than others.

 For the most part, your broadband account needs to be confirmed as being activated and can no longer be cancelled.
 Your new provider will then confirm with its chosen gift voucher company that your order is live and your vouchers can be issued.

 This means it can sometimes take up to 120 days after your broadband has been installed before your vouchers will be sent out.
 To see how long you might have to wait, you should double-check the T&Cs of your voucher, which should be included in your original confirmation email.